Visit the Maldives – Visa Requirements

 Visit the Maldives – Malé

 When you visit the Maldives, your flight will land on an island next to Malé.
 Malé is the capital and largest city in the Maldives.
 More than 100,000 people live in Malé.
 The city completely fills the atoll that i has been built on.
 This gives Malé the strange appearance of a modern city set adrift in the sea.
 You can walk across Malé in 20 minutes.
+Most visitors don’t usually visit Malé though.
+If you visit the Maldives, you are more likely to head from the airport by boat or float plane directly to a resort on a nearby private island.

 Visit the Maldives – Malé Mosques